-3. Lower the tow bar to position the coupler (Figure 10) over the hitch ball.
+- 5. Lower the tow bar to position the coupler (Figure 10) over the hitch ball.
+Slide the tow bar arms forward or backward, as needed, to maneuver the coupler over the hitch ball.
+If one of the tow bar arms does not slide forward or backward, press down on the Autowlok button (Figure 14) to unlock it. - 6.
+With the coupler over the hitch ball, raise the coupler locking lever (Figure 10) until the tab 'ear' (Figure 10) just clears the tab hole (Figure 10), and pull straight back toward the towed vehicle.

-With the coupler over the ball, raise the coupler locking lever (Figure 10) until the tab 'ear' (Figure 10) just clears the tab hole (Figure 10), and pull straight back toward the towed vehicle.
+Now, lower the coupler over the hitch ball so that it completely covers it, and slide the coupler locking lever forward until it locks on the ball.

-Next, lower the coupler over the hitch ball so that it completely covers it, and push the coupler locking lever forward until it locks on the ball.
-Note: use an optional coupler lock (part number 305) for added protection against accidental coupler disconnect. continued on next page continued from preceding page
+Note: an optional coupler padlock (part number 305) is available for added protection against accidental coupler disconnect.